isomerpages/mccy-sgt/index.md

 title: Singapore Together
 description: Singapore Together is a movement for all Singaporeans to work together to build our shared future.
 Join us.
 permalink: /
 notification: We’re moving!
 From 23 Aug 2021, we can be found at Our SG (<a href="https://www.sg">www.sg</a>).
-From volunteerism to partnering activities to starting your own ground-up SG Together community initiative, there is something for everyone.
+From volunteering to partnering activities to starting your own ground-up SG Together community initiative, there is something for everyone.
 Hope to see you soon!
 sections:
     - hero:
         title: Singapore Together
         subtitle: Together, we will emerge stronger.
 Let’s care, appreciate and support one another!
-Learn how Singaporeans are continuing to support each other during this period of Phase 2 (Heightened Alert) at our new home Our SG (<a href="https://www.sg">www.sg</a>).
+Learn how Singaporeans are continuing to support each other during this period of Phase 2 (Heightened Alert) at our new home <br/>Our SG (<a href="https://www.sg">www.sg</a>).
         button: Find out more
         url: /media-centre/featured-stories-and-initiatives
         background: /images/Banner.jpg